lambdaclass/mirra_backend/docs/configuration/effects.md

 2. Add 10 units to the speed value (reverse additive + 10).

 We will obtain the wrong value of 103.

+An example of an effect that executes a skill could be an Effect with effect_time_type: {"type": "Periodic", "interval_ms": 1000, "trigger_count": 3} and "skills_to_execute": ["1"].

+With the above configuration, the player's character will execute the character skill number "1" 3 times in intervals of 1000 ms, when the effect is active.
 ```